Infraste03/KGE_RS/fashion_generalization/results/README.md

 Only results that are relevant to the final experimental pipelines are retained here.
 Intermediate trials, obsolete experiments, smoke-test outputs, and superseded checkpoints are stored separately in a local archive and are not part of the public repository.

+In the paper and in the reader-facing documentation, the two main Fashion datasets are referred to as:

+- **Fashion-Random**, based on random user sampling;
+- **Fashion-Heavy**, based on a user-selection strategy that prioritizes category diversity and interaction activity.

+Historical identifiers such as `v2` and `v3` are retained in some directory names, file names, and experiment artifacts to preserve reproducibility and compatibility with the original experimental pipeline.
+The `v2` identifier refers to an enriched five-relation extension of the Fashion-Random setting, while `v3` corresponds to Fashion-Heavy.

 The directory contains results for:

-- TransE hyperparameter optimization on the standard 3-relation Fashion KG;
+- TransE hyperparameter optimization on the Fashion-Random 3-relation KG;
-- TransE hyperparameter optimization on the enriched 5-relation KG;
+- TransE hyperparameter optimization on the enriched 5-relation Fashion-Random KG;
 - TransE models used in the KG ablation study;
-- SASRec hyperparameter optimization for the standard Fashion dataset;
+- SASRec hyperparameter optimization for Fashion-Random;
-- SASRec hyperparameter optimization for the v3 Fashion dataset;
+- SASRec hyperparameter optimization for Fashion-Heavy;
 - auxiliary direct TransE training outputs.

 ## Directory Structure